fakeforsure/advent-of-code/README.md

 # Advent of Code
 Here, I will upload my results for the daily advent of code!

+## Not All days
-It is possible that I miss almost **all** days
+It is possible that I miss almost **all** days... <br>
+I probably do one to five days max and then dip

 ```py
 # Advent Code